dnelson86/arepo/documentation/source/config-options.md

-Enables domain decomposition together with ``VORONOI_STATIC_MESH`` (which is otherwise then disabled), in case non-gas particle types exist and the use of domain decompotions is desired.
+Enables domain decomposition together with ``VORONOI_STATIC_MESH`` (which is otherwise then disabled), in case non-gas particle types exist and the use of domain decompositions is desired.
 Note that on one hand it may be advantageous in case the non-gas particles mix well or cluster strongly, but on the other hand the mesh construction that follows the domain decomposition is slow for a static mesh, so whether or not using this new flag is overall advantageous